duolu/pyrotation/README.md

 The **pyrotation** module provides four different representations of a 3D rotation as well as corresponding operations on these representations:

-* **Angle-axis** - represented as a numpy 3-dimensional vector **u**, where its direction is the axis and its length is the angle (could be negative).
+* **Angle-axis** - represented as a numpy 3-dimensional vector **u**, where its direction is the axis and its length is the angle (the angle could be negative, which means the rotation uses the opposite direction of the vector).
 The rotation follows the right-hand rule.
 * **Euler angles** (in z-y'-x" intrinsic convention) - represented as a tuple of three angles (z, y, x).
 These angles are also called Tait-Bryan angles, or (yaw, pitch, roll) angles.
+There are other conventions of Euler angles and only this specific notation is implemented and used in the demo.
 * **Rotation matrix** - represented as a numpy 3-by-3 matrix **R**.
 * **Unit quaternion** - represented as an object **q** of a custom quaternion class defined in the pyrotation module.
+The quaternion is in Hamiltonian convetion, i.e., (qw, qx, qy, qz).

 This module requires numpy.
+In all cases, coordinate of a 3D point is represented as a numpy 3-dimensional vector.
+Array of 3D points is represented as numpy 3-by-n matrix, where n is the number of points.
+The coordinate reference frame is right-handed.

 # Getting Started